-The 2020 Census is fast approaching.
+The 2020 Census is here!
 Data collected in the census will inform the distribution of more than $700 billion in federal funds to states and communities each year for things like infrastructure, health care, and food assistance.
 It’s important that we all respond to shape the future of our communities.

 On September 11, 2019, Mayor Stoner signed a City of Plantation Proclamation supporting a Plantation Census 2020 Complete Count Committee.
 The City kicked off the Census campaign in which all Plantation residents are invited to participate.
 Let’s make “#Plantation Count!”

 Since 1790, the U.S. Census Bureau has conducted a census every ten years to determine the number of people living in the United States, as required by the U.S. Constitution.